memfault/interrupt/_posts/2021-01-19-release-versioning.md

     sscanf(new_ver, "%d.%d.%d", &newMajor, &newMinor, &newPatch);

     if (newMajor < currentMajor || newMinor < currentMinor) {
-        // Dowgrade.
+        // Downgrade detected.
 Do not perform the "update".
     }
 }
 ```